2008 United States presidential election in Florida

 The 2008 United States presidential election in Florida took place on November 4, as part of the 2008 United States presidential election in which all 50 states plus the District of Columbia participated.
 Florida voters chose 27 representatives, or electors to the Electoral College, who voted for president and vice president.

 Florida was won by Democratic nominee Barack Obama by a 2.8% margin of victory.
 Prior to the election, most news organizations considered this state a toss-up, or swing state, as polls went back and forth between Obama and Republican nominee John McCain and it was heavily targeted by both campaigns.
 Weeks before the election, Obama experienced a sudden bump in polling and ended up winning the state with 51% of the vote.
 This marked only the second time since 1976 that the state was won by a Democrat in a presidential election, which also made Obama the first non-incumbent Democrat to win Florida since Jimmy Carter prevailed in 1976.

 Florida is also one of only three states that backed Obama twice that would go on to vote against his vice president Joe Biden in 2020, the other two being Iowa and Ohio.
 As of the 2024 election, this is the last time a Democrat won Flagler and Volusia counties.
+It is also the last time in which Florida swung towards the Democratic Party compared to the previous election.